vakosta/Booklet/README.md

 ## Technologies

-The application implements MVVM and MVP architecture patterns.
-I am currently in the process of rewriting the application from MVP to MVVM.
+The application was developed using the following technologies:

 - Kotlin;
 - Coroutines;